 Note: Video shows outdated UI and some of the old game mechanics, but it will still give you some basic idea how to build a house

 For a full list of constructible houses, proceed here.

 Q: How can I erect a monument?

 A: To create a Private Monument, you must be located within the Green Zone area, right click on the tile, select Claim Land option, which will mark your claim territory and will allow you to become a righteous landlord.

 In order to create a Guild Monument in Life is Feudal: MMO, the player needs to be a leader of a guild that consists of min.
 10 players located outside the Green Zone area.
 Once that requirement is met, choose a free fief to claim, right click on the tile within that fief and select Build→ the Monument, which will mark your claim territory.
 Interacting and managing the guild is done via Monument (Right click on Monument and select Manage the Monument/Worship the Monument) and a website guild panel in Life is Feudal: MMO.

 Q: I just wanted to erect a Monument, but got a message "God does not allow you to claim these lands!" instead.
 What does it mean?

 A: No need for static.
-It just means the spot you’ve chosen is too close to server borders.
-Try again and choose another place that should be about 100 tiles from server border.
-And yes, make sure there is no any other erected Monuments nearby.
+It just means the spot you’ve chosen is too close to another guild's fief.
+Try again and choose another place that is not bordering with the fief of another guild.

 Q: How can I communicate with other players in-game?

 A: In order to achieve maximum convenience, several situational in-game chat systems have been established: